 Maximize Hotel Points

-Among the perks of the Marriott Bonvoy Brilliant is automatic Marriott Gold Elite Status – meaning free room upgrades.
+Among the perks of the Marriott Bonvoy Brilliant is automatic Marriott Gold Elite Status.
+That translates to free room upgrades when available.
 The card also comes with a Priority Pass so you can get complimentary lounge access in over 1,200 airports around the world.
-After the initial spend, the current bonus is 100,000 points, which is good for about $900 in hotel credit according to the Points Guy.
+After the initial spend, the current bonus is 75,000 points, which is good for about $700 in hotel credit according to the Points Guy.
 You also receive a free bonus night each year.
 And if you have points for 4 nights at a Marriott, you can stay the 5th night free.
 The $450 annual fee seems steep, but if you spend $300 at Marriott, you receive that back in credit.

 Not everyone resides in the United States, and travel hacking through credit cards is not for everyone.
 So here are some other tips to save money on travel.